First Horizon Park: Design

 The ballpark's design is inspired by Nashville's heritage, as design elements throughout the park incorporate musical and baseball imagery to connect the park with the city's past.
 Directional signs are accompanied by information about former Nashville players such as Al Maul, Tom Rogers, and Turkey Stearnes.
 The park's suites include displays about Sulphur Dell, the Nashville Vols, a minor league team that played there from 1901 to 1961, and in 1963, and other past teams from Nashville.
 The back of the outfield wall's green metal batter's eye has a tin sign marking the former location of Sulphur Dell's marquee declaring, "Site of Sulphur Dell, Baseball's Most Historic Park, 1870–1963".
-A series of nine vertical panels by the right field greenway provide information on the history of baseball in Nashville from the 1860s through 1963.
-Another five panels beyond left field detail facts about the prehistory of the site.
+A series of nine vertical panels along the right field greenway provide information on the history of baseball in Nashville from the 1860s through 1963.
+Another five panels on the greenway beyond left field detail facts about the prehistory of the site.
 Light stanchions on the grandstand and in the outfield resemble the lights installed at Sulphur Dell.
 Details including guitar pick-shaped seating signage and the use of the Sounds' colors identify the ballpark with Nashville's country music heritage and reflect the visual identity of the team.

 Before the ballpark's second season in 2016, additional safety netting was added behind home plate, which extended the protective netting to cover the seating area behind both dugouts.
 This was extended further down the left and right field lines prior to the 2024 season.
 Additionally, padding was added to the walls surrounding the playing surface and the outfield wall padding was replaced to meet Minor League Baseball facility standards.